Walk-Run-N-Rolls

 ^Alternatively, we have a vendor who can print and ship shirts to you.

 All kinds!
 We like to tailor these events to the individual organizers as much as possible.
-In the past, we’ve had walks at zoos, and people are able to stroll around the park looking at animals; we’ve done pet-friendly walks with animal rescue organizations involved; some walks include balloon twisters and face painters for kids (and adults!); raffles and silent auctions; wheelchair basketball demonstrations; and much more!
+In the past, we’ve had pet-friendly walks with animal rescue organizations involved; some walks include balloon twisters and face painters for kids (and adults!); raffles and silent auctions if allowed in your state; wheelchair basketball demonstrations; and much more!

-It’s important to note that while we call this event a Walk-Run-N-Roll, participation in any activity is completely optional/voluntary.
+It’s important to note that while we call this event a Walk-Run-N-Roll, participation in any activity is completely optional and voluntary.
 We want to make sure everyone who attends feels comfortable and knows they aren’t required to walk or run a 5k.

 You might also want to provide food and beverages.
 It’s a good idea to ask local businesses (coffee shops, grocery stores, restaurants, etc.) to donate goods or gift cards.
 At the 2018 Ohio Walk-Run-N-Roll, the organizers used gift cards from a grocery store to buy ingredients to make blue cupcakes!
 In Arizona, they had a hot dog vendor; Massachusetts had Texas Roadhouse come out and provide warm food on a cold, rainy day; and Illinois got PepsiCo to donate snacks from their subsidiary companies.